 Caring for the Elderly Refusing Care: Productive Next Steps

 We’ve found that in a conversation about accepting care the following two points resonate: accepting care can prolong independence and a trial run is a great way to get started when you don’t know how much care is right.

 Prolonging Independence.
 The earlier we accept help it will actually help prolong independence and staying at home.
 One of the goals of caregiving is to change the picture at home to help seniors thrive and feel better.
 Getting help can allow us to use the time to exercise both mentally and physically.
+It can help us overcome the caregiver role strain common with caregiving as well.
 Do things we enjoyed but have cut back.
 Decrease the chances of something harmful happening at home like a fall.

 A trial run.
 We often say we don’t have a crystal ball to help tell us how many services to start with and how much time is right?
 An approach is to do a trial run.
 Start with a little bit of help and see how it goes.
 This helps the senior be more comfortable they are not locked into a certain level of care